mdinh186/mdinh186.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D student in Computer Science.
-My research is supervised by Prof. [Ferdinando Fioretto](https://nandofioretto.github.io/) at University of Virginia.
-My research focuses on the integration of constrained optimization and machine learning, especially in 'predict-then-optimize' aspect.
+I am a second-year Ph.D. student in the Computer Science Department at the University of Virginia, advised by Professor [Ferdinando Fioretto](https://nandofioretto.github.io/).
+MMy research interest is the integration of constrained optimization and machine learning, with a focus on differentiable optimization.

-I received my Bachelor's degree in Applied Math from University of California, Berkeley in 2015.
-After graduating, I was very fortunate to join Trusting Social's team, a fintech company based in Vietnam, as a Data Scientist, working on e-KYC service and AI-based credit score.
-Specifically, I spent two years developing facial and image recognition products, and one year working on data mining and machine learning solutions using big social networking data.
+I received my Bachelor's in Applied Math from the University of California, Berkeley in 2015.
+After graduating, I was fortunate to join Trusting Social's team as a Data Scientist, working on e-KYC services and AI-based credit scores.
+My team built data mining and machine learning solutions using big social networking data, as well as facial and image recognition products for major banks and businesses in Vietnam.

-I was raised as a traditional Vietnamese, thus I am in love with everything comes from Asia, including: culture, destinations, people, food, and art.
-In my freetime, I enjoy cooking, doing my DIY projects, practicing Chinese ink-painting, swing dancing, and trekking.
+I was raised in a traditional Vietnamese household, which has fostered my love for everything related to Asia, including its culture, destinations, people, food, and art.
+In my free time, I enjoy cooking, working on DIY projects, practicing Chinese ink painting, swing dancing, and trekking.

 ## Recent Updates
 * [Sep, 2021] Our paper **An Analysis of the Reliability of AC Optimal Power Flow Deep Learning Proxies** was accepted in IEEE PES Innovative Smart Grid Technologies.
 Check out the paper [here](https://arxiv.org/pdf/2111.11168.pdf).